 Research shows that Mindfulness is enormously empowering for clients with chronic pain, hypertension, heart disease, cancer and gastrointestinal disorders, as well as for psychological problems such as anxiety, panic, stress and relapse prevention for clients in remission from depression or recovery from addiction.

 Mindfulness-Based Cognitive Therapy (MBCT) was designed specifically to help people who are prone to recurring depression and low mood.
-Course commences Tuesday, 16th January from 7pm to 9.30pm for eight Tuesday evenings (until Tuesday, 6th March) at 10 Merrion Square, Dublin 2. and includes one full day of practice There are ten places on this course.
+Course commences Tuesday, 10th April from 7pm to 9.30pm for eight Tuesday evenings (until Tuesday, 29th May) at 10 Merrion Square, Dublin 2. and includes one full day of practice There are twelve places on this course.
 The venue is 10 Merrion Square, Dublin 2.

 Cost of training: €350 includes CDs, course notes, Mindfulness a Practice Guide to Finding Peace in a Frantic World, and 24 hours of mindfulness-based training, day of retreat, lunch, and individual consultation with the trainer

 “It has greatly exceeded my expectations having done mindfulness before.
 I feel that anything I was doing before is now completely strengthened and improved by this experience.
 It was a pleasure to be a part of this course and I am accrediting the course to my contentment and improving happiness”.
 Participant on MBSR/MBCT, June, 2014.